-If students are suffering from low self-esteem, it can impact everything in their lives, from socializing with others to dealing with academic challenges.
+If students are suffering from low self-esteem, it can impact everything in their lives from socializing with others to dealing with academic challenges.
 It can decrease their desire to learn in the short term as well as throughout their entire lives.
-However, positive self-esteem can have quite the opposite effect.
+However, positive self-esteem can have the opposite effect.
 This is why as an educator, it is important to know how to help a student with low self-esteem develop into a more confident individual.

-Importance of Self-Esteem in Students
+Importance of self-esteem in students

 Because self-esteem and student achievement are directly related, educators would be remiss to underestimate the importance of self-esteem in students.
-Research has shown that there is an appreciable positive relationship between self-esteem and academic achievement.
-Findings showed that positive self-esteem is a factor in determining academic achievement in all students, regardless of gender.
+Research has shown there is an appreciable positive relationship between self-esteem and academic achievement.
+Findings showed positive self-esteem is a factor in determining academic achievement in all students, regardless of gender.
 Students with high self-esteem generally scored higher in school.

-If a parent or educator is unsure of how to increase self-esteem in struggling students, activities are a great way to start.
+If a caregiver or educator is unsure of how to increase self-esteem in struggling students, activities are a great way to start.
 Building self-esteem in students may not be something all teachers are familiar with, but an effective method is to use activities that are easy to follow.

 Low self-esteem can present itself in a variety of ways, including a noticeable social withdrawal from others, self-criticism, signs of regression, or quitting easily.
-Exhibiting one or two signs of low self-esteem doesn’t necessarily indicate that a problem is present, however.
-The behavior may be attributed to mental illness or to a negative outlook rather than a positive one.
+Exhibiting one or two signs of low self-esteem doesn’t necessarily indicate a problem is present, however.
+The behavior may be attributed to mental illness or a negative outlook rather than a positive one.

 There are numerous signs that may present themselves in students who may be experiencing low self-esteem, including: